macleginn/bivaltyp/content/languages/descriptions/Dargwa_Tsugni.md

 ![G.S.'s photo]({{ site_url_j }}/images/Sulaibanov.jpg "G.S.'s photo")

 The data were gathered in {{ data_collection_year }} from R. Sulaibanov and K. Sulaibanova.
-The Russian version of the questionnaire was used for elicitation, but Galangusen Sulaibanov took advantage of his own capacity of a native speaker as well.
+The Russian version of the questionnaire was used for elicitation, but Gasangusen Sulaibanov took advantage of his own capacity of a native speaker as well.

 ## How to cite
 > Sulaibanov, Gasangusen.
 2023.
 Bivalent patterns in {{ language_external}}.